anoushkaalavilli/Final-Project/functional.md

 * Names of any specific files in the project.
 * How you will structure the classes, functions and code in your program.
 * The name of any files or tools that you will use to design the program.
+'''

+reactants = (input("Please enter the reactants of a chemical reaction.
+Choose a chemical reaction with only two reactants.")) products = (input("Please enter the products of a chemical reaction.
+Choose a chemical reaction with only two reactants."))